Design Entrepreneurship: Reflections on the Practice of Turning Creativity into Business.

 • Design Company Business Models

 Beyond Design: Key Factors—Market, Scale, Structure, and TalentA successful design company doesn’t require every employee to be a designer.
 Instead, it relies on a diverse team where each member plays a specialized role—including customer service, IT, business development, finance, and accounting.
-The key lies in building an effective organizational structure and scaling appropriately, aligning with market demands, systematically attracting More
+The key lies in building an effective organizational structure and scaling appropriately, aligning with market demands, systematically attracting talent and clients, and growing strategically.
+The Starting Point Hong Ko (高少康) and Javin Mo (毛灼然), two young designers, are both referred to by Professor Lui Tai Lok (呂大樂) as the “Fourth-Generation Hongkongers.”
+Together, they participated in the “7080 New Generation Designers Exhibition” (“7080新生代設計人展”), a cross-border initiative between… More

 • Setting Direction for Your Business : Eight Types of Design Entrepreneurship Models

 My friend has a little “master” at home who can talk endlessly about the popular personality‑prediction methods out there—Tarot cards, the Enneagram, the twelve zodiac signs, the twelve Chinese zodiac animals, blood‑type personality theories, and so on.
 She can talk for an hour or two without getting tired.
-If you have a child at home, More
+If you have a child at home, especially one who has just entered the early teenage years, you’ll understand what I mean.
+Once, when I visited my friend’s house, the little master approached me again and wanted to chat.
+“Uncle, do you think destiny determines personality, or does personality determine destiny?” she… More

 • Six Design Startup Dreams

 “Jingyuan, what do you want to do when you grow up?”
 I, with my hair thinning more and more, ran my fingers over Jingyuan’s shiny black mushroom‑shaped head, feeling a deep sense of envy.
 “I want to be Steve Jobs!”
 Jingyuan answered without hesitation.
-I also admired my friend Sam, who always treats his ten‑year‑old More
+I also admired my friend Sam, who always treats his ten‑year‑old son as a friend, explaining everything to him with reason, never using his role as a father to pressure him, allowing the boy to have his own ideas.
+Sam once said a line that I have never forgotten: “The greatest sin adults commit against children… More

 • Entrepreneurial Thinking is Learnable by Everyone

 In my career of teaching and entrepreneurship, I have come to understand a principle: the knowledge and practice of entrepreneurship are not only useful for those who intend to start a business, but also for other employees.
-However, many people misunderstand it, thinking that entrepreneurship simply means becoming a boss; they believe that those content More
+However, many people misunderstand it, thinking that entrepreneurship simply means becoming a boss; they believe that those content with working for others need not spend time on it, following the maxim “if it doesn’t concern me, I need not worry about it.”
+In fact, the study of entrepreneurship is equally relevant to employees; the most direct connection is that it helps them understand… More

 • Three Pieces of Advice for Young Entrepreneurs

 I advise friends who are determined to start their own businesses: once you choose this path, you must be mentally prepared.
 People around you will inevitably look at you with skepticism, thinking you’re at a dead end.
-They may assume you’re fired from a company not because of poor performance but because you’re unpopular, that More
+They may assume you’re fired from a company not because of poor performance but because you’re unpopular, that you’re constantly hitting walls and being rejected.
+Others will think you’re arrogant or that you’re “born with a silver spoon” and have no real backup plan.
+If you’re a student, some will say you’ve never faced real hardships, that you’ve watched too many movies, and… More

 • New Model of Startup Training for College Students

 The annual Guangdong‑Hong Kong ICT Youth Entrepreneurship Programme (GD‑HK ICT YEP) entrepreneurship camp concluded successfully on 27‑29 November 2015 at the Guangdong Vocational College of Post and Telecom in Guangzhou.
-The event, jointly organised by Cyberport Management Limited and the Guangdong Software Industry Association, brought together more than 130 university students from Guangdong and Hong Kong for a three‑day, two‑night More
+The event, jointly organised by Cyberport Management Limited and the Guangdong Software Industry Association, brought together more than 130 university students from Guangdong and Hong Kong for a three‑day, two‑night training programme.
+This event, together with the Shenzhen‑Hong Kong ICT Youth Entrepreneurship Programme (SZ‑HK ICT YEP) camp held in July at the Shenzhen‑Hong Kong Industry‑Academia‑Research Base, is part of Cyberport’s biannual programme for Hong Kong tertiary students.
+It allows Hong Kong participants to team up with peers from Guangdong and… More